 What if you need to receive a file from someone without giving them a login and password?

-With ExaVault receive folders work as shares by letting clients and customers upload directly to an account via a link to a web form.
+ExaVault receive folders work by letting clients and customers upload directly to an account via a link to a web form.
 You can also use our form builder to customize and embed the form directly into your website for easy access when someone needs to upload and share a file with you.

 For more on this type of share, check out ExaVault’s support library page – Receive Folders.